Jewish Studies

 - Laura Herron

 The desire to seek spiritual fulfillment in a far-away place is a hallmark of many religious traditions, including Judaism.
-In this course we will trace the ancient and medieval roots of pilgrimage and various Jewish pilgrimage practices that have emerged in the modern period, in Israel as well as in Europe, North Africa, and the United States.
-Together, we will ask, what has motivated Jewish travelers?
-Have they found what they were looking for?
-How have their travels shaped—and been shaped by—the histories of their places of origin and of destination?
+In this course we trace the ancient and medieval roots of Jewish pilgrimage; modern travel and pilgrimage practices that have emerged in Israel, Europe, North Africa, and the United States; and theories of pilgrimage, travel, and secularization.
+Traversing from the ancient Temple in Jerusalem to the Lower East Side of Manhattan, we will explore how place and movement function in diverse Jewish cultures.

 - Taught by